lovexyn0827/MessMod/README.md

 ##### `/poi set <pos> <type> <replace>`

-Set the POI(Point of Interest) at `<pos>`to `<type>` if there is not a POI at `<pos>` or `<replace>` is true.
+Set the POI(Point of Interest) at `<pos>`to `<type>` if there is no POI at `<pos>` or `<replace>` is true.

 ##### `/raycast blocks <from> <to> [visual]`

-Check if the direction-ed segment whose two vertexes are given in the command is blocked by any block, just like the collision checking of projectiles and the raycasts in the calculations of exposure of explosions.
-After execution, the coordination of checked blocks will be output (there may be duplication), and if the line was blocked, the coordination of the block that blocked the line, the face that blocked the line, and the coordination of the point where the line was blocked is output.
-If visual is present, the process of the checking will be visualized, that is, all grids which checked blocks are in is displayed in light green, the colliding shape of the block which blocked the line is displayed in orange, while the grid the block is in is displayed in purple, the part of the unblocked line is displayed in magenta while the blocked part is displayed in red.
+Check if the direction-ed line between two points given in the command is blocked by any block, in the way most projectiles check for collisions.
+After execution, the coordination of checked blocks will be output, and if the line was blocked, the coordination of the block that blocked the line, the face that blocked the line, and the coordination of the point where the line was blocked will be output.
+If visual is present, the process of the checking will be visualized, that is, all grids which checked blocks are in is displayed in light green, the colliding shape of the block which blocked the line is displayed in orange, the grid the block is in is displayed in purple, the part of the unblocked line is displayed in magenta and the blocked part is displayed in red.

 Here is an example: